PDOK/atom-generator/README.md

 ### datasets/dataset_bbox

 The field `datasets/dataset_bbox` will be used to generated a `georss:polygon` for each dataset.
 The CRS of the field `datasets/dataset_bbox` needs to be WGS84 (EPSG:4326).
-The extent needs to match the extent of the Geographic Bounding Box van het corresponderende dataset metadata record.
+The extent needs to match the extent of the Geographic Bounding Box of the corresponding dataset metadata record.